Arthritis & Pain

 Author Denise Lynn Mann states on arthritis.org, “People who listened to music for one hour a day for one week – whether they picked the tunes themselves or researchers provided them – felt more empowered and reported less pain, depression, and disability than those who did not listen to music.
 Average pain ratings among people who listened to music fell by about 20 percent, whereas pain among non-listeners actually increased.”

 Laughter yoga is another possibility since laughter can release endorphins, which have the potential to decrease physical pain.
 Find a laughter club or laughter yoga near you: log on to www.worldlaughtertour.com or www.laughteryoga.org.

 Remember that changes in the weather can have an effect on pain and it can affect individuals differently: some people may be more sensitive to an increase in heat, whereas others experience discomfort in their joints in the cold.

 There is no cure for chronic arthritis and most people with this condition can lead full and active lives when they manage the disease through proper medications, eating a healthy diet, and getting regular exercise.

-Contact our caregiver agency to learn more tips for dealing with arthritis pain from Homewatch CareGivers®.
+Contact us to learn more tips for dealing with arthritis pain from Homewatch CareGivers.